Midland Theatre (Newark, Ohio)

-The Midland Theatre is a 1,800-seat theatre that was built in 1928 in the Newark Downtown Historic District of Newark, Ohio, United States.
+The Midland Theatre is a theatre that was built in 1928 in the Newark Downtown Historic District of Newark, Ohio, United States.
+Following its establishment and golden years, the theatre faced a blizzard and was then purchased by a larger company and renovated to make modern updates and improve the overall aesthetic of the building.
 Since 2000, it has been used as a performance venue for live music and other performing arts events.
+The now 1,200 seat theatre provides a multitude of opportunities to view shows involving many popular artists, and participate in various events.